 Under local anaesthetic, a laser beam is directed at the abnormal areas of your cervix and the cells are destroyed.
 During the treatment you may notice a slight burning smell from the laser.
 This is normal.

 This is a misleading name as the abnormal cells are removed by heating, not cooling.
 Firstly, a local anaesthetic is given to numb your cervix, then a hot probe is placed onto its surface.

-You’ll be given a local anaesthetic, and a probe will be put in your cervix to freeze the abnormal cells.
-Cryotherapy has a slightly lower success rate than the other treatments for CIN, and so it’s not often used.
+You'll be given a local anaesthetic, and a probe will be put on your cervix to freeze the abnormal cells.
+Cryotherapy has a slightly lower success rate than the other treatments for CIN, and so it's not often used.